 9) Complete the Sale of the Real Estate

 You will need to close the real estate contract by completing the sale.
 Be sure that the financing is enough to cover the property cost and that the full amount of the sale of the property will go into the estate fund.

 It is possible to sell real estate during the probate process without getting court approval.
 The Independent Administration of Estates Act allows Executors to sell real estate owned by the estate as long as they notify all beneficiaries at least 15 days before the real estate sale.
 As long as there are no objections from the beneficiaries, the sale can proceed.

 If you have been appointed as the Executor of an estate, you owe the beneficiaries a serious legal duty, called a fiduciary duty.
 If you breach that duty, even unintentionally, you can face serious penalties and fines.
 We encourage estate Executors to reach out to an experienced Sacramento estate lawyer as soon as possible before selling any property in the estate.

-At the Law Office of Daniel Hunt, we can advise you as to your duties and responsibilities as an Executor.
+At the Law Offices of Daniel Hunt, we can advise you as to your duties and responsibilities as an Executor.
 We can also help you make sure that any real estate sales during the probate process meet the extensive requirements set forth under California law.
-Contact the experienced estate planning lawyers at the Law Office of Daniel Hunt to schedule your initial consultation today.
+Contact the experienced estate planning lawyers at the Law Offices of Daniel Hunt to schedule your initial consultation today.